luigisaetta/hf-audio-datasets/README.md

 In this [NB](./prepare_dataset_augmented.ipynb) I show how to increase 3X the size of the original dataset creating, for each original wav file, new versions at 0.9 and 1.1 the original speed.

+## ATCO2 utilities
+To simplify the work on ATCO2 dataset, some utilities have been developed.

+For example, in [this NB](./extract_txt_from_atco2_xml.ipynb) we show how to extract the text (transcriptions) from ATCO2.

 ## Wiki
 Some technical details (autorization, ...) are covered in the repo's Wiki.